Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 12.11 There is a 5 day “cooling off” period on orders on all our broadband packages where if you cancel your broadband order within this period then no charges will be incurred.
 If however you decide to cancel your ADSL order after this period then dependant on what stage BT have reached with the process of this order we reserve the right to charge the activation charge of £53.00 to yourself.

 12.15 As of April 2008, all our broadband products have Internet data use restrictions on them, unless otherwise specified with the word “UNLIMITED”.
 Customers will either be billed additional amounts on their next monthly billing amount if they have exceeded the advertised data limits (as detailed on this website) or we will make an informed decision based on the last 3 months data usage and automatically change your product to reflect these new usage levels.
 These additional amounts or automatic changes to the product will be billed at the rates detailed at this site and they will be billed on the next monthly billing data after this exceeding of the data limit.
-Community Action Suffolk has a policy of rounding up or down to the nearest Gigabyte (GB), when it is billing additional data charges to a customer’s account.
+IT Services at CAS Ltd has a policy of rounding up or down to the nearest Gigabyte (GB), when it is billing additional data charges to a customer’s account.
 All customers exceeding their data limits will be written to, either by email or letter, informing of this fact and the changed amount to be billed from their account.
 Any changes in payment will be dealt with in accordance of condition 1.2.

 12.17 As of September 2009, all broadband orders are subject to 12 month Internet Service contracts as described in clause 5.8.
 These contracts are binding and will take in effect from the day your broadband connection is active.
 Cancellation of your broadband service before the 12 month contract expires will result in immediate suspension of the service and/or a request for the remaining monies in the contract to be paid.